PsyTeachR/ads-v1/docs/02-reports.md

 See how many different ways you can style the table above.
 Use the [kableExtra vignette](https://haozhu233.github.io/kableExtra/awesome_table_in_html.html){target="_blank"} for inspiration.
 :::

-### Images
+### Images {#rmd-images}

 Next, create a code chunk where you want to display an image in your document.
 Let's put it after the table.
-We'll use some code that you'll learn more about in Chapter \@ref(viz) to show the range of sales within each country.
+We'll use some code that you'll learn more about in Chapter\ \@ref(viz) to show the range of sales within each country.

 Notice how the figure caption is formatted in the chunk options.